subvisual/guides/protocol/README.md

 Create a rails project locally

-    rails new app
+    rails new dummy

 Set up Rails app
 ----------------

-Create a github repo on http://github.com and follow the instructions to add your code to the repo.
+Create a github repo on http://github.com/new and follow the instructions to add your code to the repo.

 Set up the app's dependencies.